deepti2004/House-Price-Prediction/README.md

-# House-Price-Prediction
+# 🏠 House Price Prediction

 A machine learning project that predicts house prices based on property features such as area.
-The project follows a complete ML workflow including data preprocessing, exploratory data analysis (EDA), model training, evaluation, and prediction using Simple Linear Regression.
+The project demonstrates a complete ML workflow including data preprocessing, exploratory data analysis (EDA), model training, evaluation, and prediction using Simple Linear Regression.

-🔧 Tech Stack
+## 🔧 Tech Stack

-Python
+- Python
+- Pandas

-Pandas, NumPy
+- NumPy

-Matplotlib
+- Matplotlib

-Scikit-learn
+- Scikit-learn

-🚀 Features
+## 🚀 Features

-Data cleaning and preprocessing
+- Data cleaning and preprocessing

-Visualization of feature–price relationship
+- Visualization of feature vs price relationship

-Model training using Linear Regression
+- Model training using Linear Regression

-Performance evaluation using R² score
+- Performance evaluation using R² score

-Price prediction for new inputs
+- House price prediction for new inputs

+## ▶️ How to Run
+python house_price_prediction.py

+## 📌 Outcome
+The trained model predicts house prices based on input features with reliable accuracy.